Skip to main contentScroll Top

-> Travel to Cambodia > Phnom Penh, > Phnom Penh: the essentials to discover in the Cambodian capital
+Phnom Penh: the essential sights to see in the Cambodian capital

 If I knew Siem Reap and the Angkor temples in Cambodia, I didn't know anything else.
 So when the opportunity arose to return to Cambodia, you can imagine that I had to go somewhere other than Siem Reap.
 The choice fell on the country's capital, Phnom Penh.
 After all, it's a shame to visit a country without its capital, right?
 In my case, for timing reasons, but also for budgetary reasons, I gave myself only one day to visit the essentials of Phnom Penh, and here's how I did it.